1. Purpose of Charter

 - compliance with applicable laws and regulations

-(a) The Audit Committee will meet often enough to undertake its role effectively, being at least twice each year.
+(a) The Audit Committee will meet often enough to undertake its role effectively, being at least four times each year.

 (b) The Audit Committee will meet in private session at least annually to assess management’s effectiveness.